-- 16.2 43.2 Any person aged eighteen years or over who is carrying on, or who proposes to carry on, a business that involves the use of premises for licensable activities may apply for a premises licence either on a permanent basis or for a time-limited period.
-'A person' in this context includes a business or partnership. - 16.3 13.3 A premises licence lasts indefinitely and may be transferred or varied at any time. - 16.4 13.4 The premises licence application form and operating schedule should be completed clearly and concisely to reflect the exact nature of the business and how the four licensing objectives will be addressed.
+- Any person aged eighteen years or over who is carrying on, or who proposes to carry on, a business that involves the use of premises for licensable activities may apply for a premises licence either on a permanent basis or for a time-limited period.
+'A person' in this context includes a business or partnership. - 16.3 A premises licence lasts indefinitely and may be transferred or varied at any time. - 16.4 The premises licence application form and operating schedule should be completed clearly and concisely to reflect the exact nature of the

+- business and how the four licensing objectives will be addressed.
 All sections of the application form must be completed.
-Guidance as to what type of information should be included in the operating schedule is given in the appendices to this Policy. - 16.5 43.5 Applications which are incomplete or illegible will be returned to the applicant with an explanation for the return.
-Reasons may include incomplete or missing forms, incomplete Operating Schedule,-the absence of the fee, absence of required plans or insufficient information detailed on the plans, as required under Section 23 of The Licensing Act 2003 (Premises Licences and Club Premises Certificates Regulations 2005 Statutory Instrument 42 and the operating schedule.
-For personal licences also the absence of certificates or photographs. - 16.6 13.6 Applicants are advised to seek advice from the Council's Licensing Officers and the Responsible Authorities concerning the licensing requirements for premises and/or licensable activities being applied for prior to completing their operating schedule.
+Guidance as to what type of information should be included in the operating schedule is given in the appendices to this Policy. - 16.5 Applications which are incomplete or illegible will be returned to the applicant with an explanation for the return.
+Reasons may include incomplete or missing forms, incomplete Operating Schedule, the absence of the fee, absence of required plans or insufficient information detailed on the plans, as required under Section 23 of The Licensing Act 2003 (Premises Licences and Club Premises Certificates Regulations 2005 For personal licences also the absence of certificates or photographs. - 16.6 Applicants are advised to seek advice from the Council's Licensing Officers and the Responsible Authorities concerning the licensing requirements for premises and/or licensable activities being applied for prior to completing their operating schedule.
 Large or unusual events need particular consideration and applicants are advised to consult the Council's Licensing Officers for guidance and to submit applications as far in advance as possible.
-When required, the

-Council's Licensing Officers will provide all applicants with advice and guidance in respect of completing their application forms and, in particular, how they should address each one of the four licensing objectives in their operating schedules.

-16.7 13.7 Notwithstanding 13.6 above, it is the applicant's responsibility to complete the application to a satisfactory standard and they should seek professional legal advice as necessary.
+When required, the Council's Licensing Officers will provide all applicants with advice and guidance in respect of completing their application forms and, in particular, how they should address each one of the four licensing objectives in their operating schedules. - 16.7 Notwithstanding 13.6 above, it is the applicant's responsibility to complete the application to a satisfactory standard and they should seek professional legal advice as necessary.